EchoVideo: Quick Guide for Instructors

 Uploaded Image (Thumbnail)

 Student has posted a comment in the discussion panel, it is time-stamped and posted anonymously.
-Others can react, respond to the post, or bookmark the discussion post.
+Others can react, respond to the post, or bookmark the discussion.

 Uploaded Image (Thumbnail)